brooksw78/Referent/README.md

 Both services are accessed anonymously; no API keys are required.

+## Authentication

+Set `APP_LOGIN_USERNAME` and `APP_LOGIN_PASSWORD` to enable the built-in sign-in page.
+Requests will be redirected to `/login` until a valid session is established.
+Optionally, `APP_LOGIN_TITLE` customizes the heading shown on the form.
+Leave the credentials blank to keep the application open for local development.

 ## License

 This project is provided as-is for instructional purposes.